The Matching, Planning, and Hosting Process

 Say Thank You

-After the Experteer returns home, take the time to send an Experteer a thank you email, card, or small gift as a way of making the Experteer feel valued for the work they have done.
+After your project ends, take the time to send an Experteer a thank you email, card, or small gift as a way of making the Experteer feel valued for the work they have done.

-If the Experteer had support from their boss or company back at home, send them a thank you note, too.
+If the Experteer had support from their boss or company of their full-time role, send them a thank you note, too.

 We find that feeling valued through acts of kindness and verbal affirmation is especially appreciated by our Experteers and makes for stronger relationships in the long run.